 Application for professional leave is made by submitting to the department head a standard University form that includes a narrative outline of the project to be pursued, a statement explaining how the project will contribute to the faculty member's professional growth and development, and the faculty member's qualifications for undertaking and completing the project.
 Also, the application will include anticipated results of the proposed project (e.g. publications, reports, etc.).
 The strength of the application is largely a function of the expected contributions to the University and future professional life of the faculty member.
 The application may be for one semester leave at full pay, or for two consecutive semesters at half pay.
 May term leave is available and counts as a one-semester leave, subject to the same rules, procedures, and limitations as Fall or Spring Semester leave.

-Each academic dean is charged with the responsibility of recommending applications from within the college for the purpose of selecting the strongest applications to forward to the Office of the Vice President for Academic and Student Affairs.
-The Vice President for Academic and Student Affairs will make a recommendation to the President for approval/denial.
+Each academic dean is charged with the responsibility of recommending applications from within the college for the purpose of selecting the strongest applications to forward to the Office of the Vice President for Academic Affairs.
+The Vice President for Academic Affairs will make a recommendation to the President for approval/denial.